 On this page see our:

-The IFoA is seeking to appoint both members and suitably experienced non-members to join the LGBTQ+ Insurance Implications Working Party.
+The IFoA is seeking to appoint new members to the Solvency UK Working Party.

 Would you like to help other IFoA members by providing your views on professional and technical actuarial matters?